-- Each cluster in a MetroCluster configuration must be added separately. - A single instance of Unified Manager can support a specific number of nodes.
+• Each cluster in a MetroCluster configuration must be added separately.

+- A single instance of Unified Manager can support a specific number of nodes.
 If you need to monitor an environment that exceeds the supported node count, you must install an additional instance of Unified Manager to monitor some of the clusters. - You can monitor a single cluster by two instances of Unified Manager provided that you have configured a second cluster-management LIF on the cluster so that each instance of Unified Manager connects through a different LIF.

-- 1. In the left navigation pane, click Configuration > Cluster Data Sources. - 2.
-On the Configuration/Cluster Data Sources page, click Add. - 3.
+- 1. In the left navigation pane, click Storage Management > Cluster Setup. - 2.
+On the Cluster Setup page, click Add. - 3.
 In the Add Cluster dialog box, specify the values as required, and then click Submit. - 4.
-If HTTPS is selected, perform the following steps: - a.
-In the Authorize Host dialog box, click View Certificate to view the certificate information about the cluster. - b.
+In the Authorize Host dialog box, click View Certificate to view the certificate information about the cluster. - 5.
 Click Yes.